mavadnais/frontend-nanodegree-mobile-portfolio/README.md

 ## To run

-- To test index.html simply open it in a web browser
+- To view index.html simply open it in a web browser
-- To test views/pizza.html simply open it in a web browser
+- To view views/pizza.html simply open it in a web browser

 ## Optimizations Performed: